This post was most recently updated on September 18th, 2023

 This is something Africa has struggled with in the past.
 Ultimately this transition would improve the economy through production and sales and help small business owners, the economy, and Africa as a whole.

 The end result of this call to action is a whole host of new businesses specializing in sustainable goods.

 Small businesses are popping up that feature Traditional African items like Clothing, decor, housewares, ceramics, jewelry, and more.
 These items are not only creative and beautiful but they are also created by designers in a way that is traditional without being bad for the planet.

-To promote the creation of sustainable goods and to lessen the exploitation of its natural resources and people, there were 2 major changes made by creators and designers of these traditional African goods.
+To promote the creation of sustainable goods and to lessen the exploitation of natural resources and people, there were two major changes made by the creators and designers of these traditional African goods.

-- Training and employing African people: African business owners are now being encouraged to hire and train african people for future employment.
+- Training and employing African people: African business owners are now being encouraged to hire and train Africans for future employment.
 Many find jobs making traditional sustainable items and designing products made of sustainable raw materials and sustainable items.

 The African economy is improving.
-With many businesses taking an earth-friendly approach to materials and processes used to make sustainable goods.
-Africa’s economy is predicted to climb much higher as covid laws relax and the financial future looks bright for this large country.
+Many businesses are taking an earth-friendly approach to the materials and processes used to make sustainable goods.
+Africa’s economy is predicted to climb much higher as COVID laws relax, and the financial future looks bright for this large country.

 Perhaps through investing in its people and continuing to implement innovative ideas in agriculture, production, and the use of eco-friendly materials, Africa, its economy, and its people will continue to rise with a future as beautiful as their motherland.